Jack000/Expose/readme.md

 	image-options: -hald-clut transform.png
 	---

 Imagemagick does not read LUTs natively, but will accept a Hald color lookup image.
-This image can be created in photoshop or other graphics package by applying your LUT to the Hald identity CLUT.
+This image can be created in photoshop or other graphics package by applying your LUT to the [Hald identity CLUT image](http://www.quelsolaar.com/technology/clut.html)

 	---
 	image-options: -colorspace Gray -sigmoidal-contrast 5,50%